Choose the topics of most interest to you to follow under "My Headlines".

 About RSS readers

 Many RSS readers are available for Windows, the Macintosh, Linux and a variety of handheld devices.
 Some RSS readers must be installed on the user's computer.
-Several of the most popular services, such as Google Reader and Bloglines run on websites and are accessed through a browser.
+Several of the most popular services, such as Feedly and Bloglines run on websites and are accessed through a browser.

 RSS is also built into many web browsers and e-mail programs.
 Apple's Safari, Microsoft's Internet Explorer 7 and the free Firefox browser already allow downloading and viewing RSS feeds, which Firefox calls "live bookmarks."
 The Thunderbird e-mail program also includes an RSS reader.